syghmon/large-language-models/README.md

 ### Tightness

 In the context of language models, "tightness" refers to the property of not leaking probability mass into the space of infinite strings.
 Simply put, we don't want a language model to generate tokens indefinitely.
-A tight language model is one that doesn’t continue generating tokens forever.
+A tight language model is one that doesn’t continue generating tokens forever when you sample from it.